GO1 OM Quick Start

 Please carefully review this document.
 In case of any uncertainty, it is crucial to seek guidance from specialists, experts, or manufacturers of the assemblies used.
 The robot should not be put into operation until clarification is obtained.

 If there are doubts, please refer to the guides below or reach out to a specialist, expert, or manufacturer of the assemblies used.
 It is imperative not to operate the robot without proper clarification.
-Contact information can be found in Section getting_help.

 Ensure that individuals unfamiliar with robotics or these instructions do not operate the robot, as robots can be hazardous in the hands of untrained users.